How to Break Analysis Paralysis and Make a Confident Decision

 With hundreds of thousands of readers of The Dog Cancer Survival Guide over the years, we’ve gotten a fair number of emails and comments.
 And the most-asked questions are how to make decisions about dog cancer treatments.
 They usually go something like this: “How should I choose between X and Y treatments?”

-In other words, we overthink it.
-We’re looking for the right and best answer, and when we can’t find it, we get paralyzed with indecision.
-The more facts we’re given, the more we feel overwhelmed.
-We feel, well, paralyzed.
-By analysis.
+We overthink it.
+We look for the right and best answer, and when we can’t find it, we get paralyzed with indecision.

 To unbind your mind, sort your thoughts, and organize your options, I suggest using a simple tool that any entrepreneur or business person in your life uses every day.